scaffold-eth/scaffold-eth/README.md

 #### 🥅 Goals

-- [ ] Can you send value from the riggedRoll contract to another address?
+- [ ] Can you send value from the riggedRoll contract to your front end address?
 - [ ] Is anyone able to call the withdraw function?
 What would be the downside to that?